limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 ##### Nesting string Modules

 To build up a lexical scope, the code needs to wrap child modules in `module Parent ... end` blocks.
-Instead of have to prepend `module Parent` to the front of a string and append `end` to the end of the a string, I reverse the `namespace_module_names` so I can build the inner `module`s first and then wrap them with the parent module like Russian nesting dolls.
+Instead of having to prepend `module Parent` to the front of a string and append `end` to the end of the a string, I reverse the `namespace_module_names` so I can build the inner `module`s first and then wrap them with the parent module like Russian nesting dolls.

 [![`Msf::Modules::Loader::Base#create_namespace_module` `namespace_module_content`](/images/msf-modules-loader-base-create-namespace-module-namespace-module-content.png)](https://github.com/rapid7/metasploit-framework/blob/df9db42c32b572672ebd19fa4e6c7482c9876c2f/lib/msf/core/modules/loader/base.rb#L338-L353)